ZhengpingHu/NLP_Visualization/README.md

    A fundamental package for numerical computations in Python.
 Utilized for handling large arrays and performing mathematical operations.

 3. **[spaCy](https://spacy.io/)**
    An advanced Natural Language Processing library.
-Applied for part-of-speech tagging during the TF-IDF keyword extraction process.
+Applied for part-of-speech tagging.

 4. **[VADER](https://github.com/cjhutto/vaderSentiment)**
    A lexicon and rule-based sentiment analysis tool.
 Used for assigning sentiment scores (positive, negative, neutral) to user comments.